JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Points to the global instance of the Agent object, which is an instance of the `http.Agent`class.

-It’s used to manage connections persistence and reuse for HTTP clients, and it’s a key component of Node.js HTTP networking.
+It's used to manage connections persistence and reuse for HTTP clients, and it's a key component of Node.js HTTP networking.

 More in the `http.Agent` class description later on.